 PLEASE NOTE: This course will not be available for study in an online format until the beginning of 2019.
-It is currently being offered as the second section of the onsite Advanced Intensive on Play, scheduled next in Montreal in July 2018 and Berlin in September 2018.
+It is currently being offered as the second section of the onsite Advanced Intensive on Play, scheduled next in Berlin in September 2018.
 Please consult the Events Calendar for details.
 The Play & Attachment course constitutes the first section of the onsite Advanced Intensive on Play.

 Emotion needs to play and play needs the energy that emotion provides.
 It seems that these two dynamics were always meant to dance with each other, but with the loss of traditional culture, they are having greater difficulty even finding each other.
 Evolutionary biologists tell us that play and emotion first appear at the same time historically, adding weight to the neuroscience findings that this is a match that was meant to be – a marriage made in evolutionary ‘heaven’, so to speak.

 This marriage is in obvious difficulty in today’s society, with serious implications for our children, our families, our schools and society at large.
 We have lost the cultural ties that bind emotion and play together.
 Fresh understandings from the science of play reveal that: 1) most of our troubling syndromes today are rooted in emotion; 2) playfulness is conspicuously missing across the spectrum of these syndromes, and 3) the childhood histories of those with diagnosed syndromes are deficient in true play.
 For our emotional health and well-being, and for that of our children, we need to help play and emotion to find each other again.